 Cleo Wallace Papers

 As the founder and executive director of The Wallace Village for Children until her retirement in 1974, Wallace provided innovative treatment and rehabilitation to children with brain injuries and other disabilities.
-Wallace recognized the potential in every child.
-Over the years, she was recognized for her contributions to the field.

 - Wallace, Cleo Spurlock, 1914-1985 (Person)